-“Hip Hop Interpellation: Rethinking Autochthony and Appropriation in Irish Rap” Made in Ireland: Studies in Popular Music (Global Popular Music Series), eds. Áine Mangaoang, John O’Flynn, and Lonán Ó Briain.
-London: Routledge, 2019 [In Press].
+“Hip Hop Interpellation: Rethinking Autochthony and Appropriation in Irish Rap.”
+In Made in Ireland: Studies in Popular Music (Global Popular Music Series), eds. Áine Mangaoang, John O’Flynn, and Lonán Ó Briain.
+London: Routledge, 2020.
+224-236.

 “‘Yo Nací Caminando’: Community-Engaged Scholarship, Hip Hop as Postcolonial Studies, and Rico Pabón’s Knowledge of Self.”
 Journal of World Popular Music Vol. 5, No. 2 (Double Special Issue: Hip Hop Activism and Representational Politics), eds.
 Adam Haupt, Quentin Williams, and H. Samy Alim (Winter 2018), 169-192.